 While oranges might be beneficial for humans to eat due to their excellent amounts of vitamin C, it’s another situation for cats entirely.

 The essential oils that oranges contain are toxic to cats, so they should definitely be avoided.
 A cat who eats an orange might suffer from a very severe case of diarrhea.
-They might also start to vomit, due to the citric acid in oranges upsetting their stomach.
+They might also start to vomit due to the citric acid upsetting their stomach.

 What Should I Do If My Cat Ate An Orange?